abpframework/abp/docs/en/Image-Manipulation.md

 ## ASP.NET Core Integration

-Add the `Volo.Abp.Imaging.AspNetCore` NuGet package to your project and use the `AbpImagingAspNetCoreModule` module.
+`Volo.Abp.Imaging.AspNetCore` NuGet package defines attributes for controller actions that can automatically compress and/or resize uploaded files.

-> It needs a provider to work.
-You can use the [Magick.NET](#magicknet), [ImageSharp](#imagesharp) provider or implement your own provider.
-Provider does not exist, the input stream will be returned as it is.
+To use the ASP.NET Core integration, add the `Volo.Abp.Imaging.AspNetCore` NuGet package to your project and add the `AbpImagingAspNetCoreModule` module to your module's dependency list:

 ```csharp
 [DependsOn(typeof(AbpImagingAspNetCoreModule))]